-I am suggested to rip my DVD library to MKV with WinX DVD Ripper for Mac because I want highest audio and video quality and confused as to whether MP4 is much suitable for playback on my Android tablet and PS4 or not.
+I am suggested to rip my DVD library to MKV because I want highest audio and video quality and confused as to whether MP4 is much suitable for playback on my Android tablet and PS4 or not.
 What're differences between MKV and MP4?

-Both MKV and MP4 are container formats to store multimedia data including video, audio, pictures and subtitles, also allow streaming over the internet.
+Both MKV and MP4 are container formats to store multimedia data including videos, audios, still images and subtitles, also allow streaming over the internet.
 But, they are quite different and have pros/cons in terms of individual needs.

 • MKV is a royalty-free open standard under GNU L-GPL license for personal use and also has free parsing and playback libraries under BSD license available for commercial companies.